 Social media is one of the most popular channels for customer engagement today, especially for younger generations.
 Consider the stats below from recent research about how different generations use social media:

-• 48% of baby boomers say social media lets them interact with brands and companies online
+- 48% of baby boomers say social media enables them to interact with brands and companies online.

 Messaging apps are also an increasingly popular channel for customer engagement.
-In fact, inquiries over social messaging apps like WhatsApp and Facebook Messenger jumped 36% in 2022, higher than any other channel.
+In fact, inquiries over social messaging apps like WhatsApp and Facebook Messenger jumped 36% in 2022.
+This was higher than any other channel and underscores the growing preference for instant, 1:1 interactions.

 By being present where your customers are active, you can create opportunities for meaningful interactions and build stronger relationships.
 For instance, you might use social media to share helpful resources and offer exclusive promotions to your followers or use messaging apps to provide real-time support and resolve customer issues.